Pixel-Master/File-Find/README.md

 - `FF_Search_UI.py` - This file contains the code for the search-results window

-- `FF_Additional_UI.py` - This file contains the code for additional UI components like the PopUp windows
+- `FF_Additional_UI.py` - This file contains the code for additional UI components like dark mode icons or the tutorial

 - `FF_About_UI.py` - This file contains the code for the About window